bequadro/genius-scraper/README.md

 ## Usage

-Create a Client Access Token on [Genius](https://genius.com/api-clients) and store it i a file called `api.key`.
+Create a Client Access Token on [Genius](https://genius.com/api-clients) and store it in a file called `api.key`.

 `python3 genius.py %FOLDERNAME%`